 - Point out inaccuracies: If there are inaccuracies or information that is incorrect, point them out to the adjuster.
 It would also be helpful if you had your own medical records that could back up any of your statements.

-- Request information regarding the nature of the IME doctor’s relationship with the insurance company: understanding the relationship between the doctor who conducts your IME and the insurance company is no small matter.
-Request, in writing, the number of IME referrals the insurance company has given the doctor who did your IME over the past five years, how much he or she is paid for each IME, and how many IMEs he or she performed for plaintiffs’ attorneys during that same period.
+- Request information regarding the nature of the IME doctor’s connection with the insurance company: understanding the relationship between the doctor who conducts your IME and the insurance company is no small matter.
+Request, in writing, the number of IME referrals the insurance company gave the doctor who did your IME over the past five years, how much he or she is paid for each IME, and how many IMEs he or she performed for plaintiffs’ attorneys during that same period.
 Of course, the adjuster will not provide you with any of this information, but it will put him or her on the defensive, and perhaps open up some reasonable negotiations regarding a settlement offer.

 Contact a Workers' Compensation Attorney!

 Workplace injuries can be serious, leaving employees out of work for some time and requiring costly medical care.
 At Alvandi Law Group, P.C., our workers’ compensation attorneys are solely dedicated to representing injured workers to ensure they get the compensation they need.